Skip to content

 As someone on the never-ending quest to find the best men’s workout shorts, I was excited to see what the hype was all about with the Luka Shorts.
 I was most interested to see how these shorts performed for lifting, CrossFit, and versatile training.

 Overall, I’ve been impressed with the Legends Luka Shorts’ performance for cross-training and versatile workouts.
-This short is comfortable, and breathable, and has held its own for most of the workouts I’ve thrown at them.
+This short is comfortable and breathable and has held its own for most of the workouts I’ve thrown at them.

 In this Legends Luka Shorts review, I’ll cover all of the essential details that you should know about these shorts before investing in them.